tohagan/stlive/README.md

     $ stlive sass

-Starts the SASS Compass compiler configured in your `.stlive.config` settings file.
+Starts the SASS Compass compiler configured in your `.stlive.json` settings file.
 Refer to  **[Installation Guide](INSTALL.md)** for details of how to install and configure the SASS compiler.

 ### Run "Live Edit" App Server